Megaron: Historical use and purpose

 Numerous sources indicate that the megaron was used in two central ways: first and foremost, it was used for religious ceremonies, while also being used to support residents as a dwelling space.
 Additionally, according to Valentin Müller, there is evidence for 32 different types of megaron throughout Greece and parts of Europe and Russia.
 Their use varied significantly depending on the time periods and locations in which they were built.
 Remnants of structures related to the traditional Greek megaron style buildings can be found in Thessaly dating back to the Neolithic Era.
 Müller asserts that these are some of the first known megaron, classifying them with the designation "Type 1" megarons.
 These initial structures were somewhat similar in design to those found in ancient Greece, but different in their material and roofing style and complexity.
-Müller has classified and archived a number of megaron "typing's" which existed through the first, second and third periods of history, and shows how a number of ethnic groups participated in creating the original and archetypal model which later evolved into the classical Greek megaron structure.
+Müller has classified and archived a number of megaron "typings" which existed through the first, second and third periods of history, and shows how a number of ethnic groups participated in creating the original and archetypal model which later evolved into the classical Greek megaron structure.